 While the Chairperson, Maneka Gandhi, visits regularly and is actively involved, the day-to-day management is headed by the Hospital Director while veterinary services are supervised by the Medical Director.
 Each separate department has an administrative head.

 SGACC believes that animals are people too.
-Like us they too are entitled to the right to life, liberty and the pursuit of happiness.
+Like us, they too are entitled to the right to life, liberty, and the pursuit of happiness.
 As the planet's most vulnerable inhabitants, they deserve our strongest support.

-SGACC mission is to provide sick, wounded and abandoned animals food, shelter, medication, kindness, safety and care for as long as they need it.
+SGACC mission is to provide sick, wounded, and abandoned animals food, shelter, medication, kindness, safety, and care, for as long as they need it.

-The Sanjay Gandhi Animal Care Centre accepts all (any number, any type) animals that need help.
+SGACC accepts all (any number, any type) animals that need help.
 It does not set a limit on the number of animals it is ready to house, nor does it euthanise animals on account of so-called constraints of space.
 While it is a no-kill shelter, it will and does euthanise animals that are in extreme pain and beyond recovery.
 It sees its job as not so much as to prolong life, but to curtail suffering.
 Recumbent animals with broken spines, cases where maggots have eaten into the brain, and any other instance where treatment would hurt more than help, are fit cases for euthanasia.
 SGACC does not believe in killing for food.
 It does not purchase meat, but obtains meat waste from hotels for consumption by its dogs, cats and birds of prey.